dr-richard-barker/Settlers_of_Mars_3D_LLM/README.md

 >
 > or contracting alien disease.

 This is just a basic outline, of course, the game structure will vary based on how you decide to use the dice and AI.
-During the game the “dungeon master will consult with BARD, ChatGTP, YOU, and make up general excuses to use the dice.
+During the game the “Dungeon Master"/"Space Wizard" will consult with BARD, ChatGTP, YOU, and make up general excuses to use the dice.

 ---
 # The stages / challenges to overcome as a team: 2xD6 are roll at each stage to help determine the narrative.
 Each player takes it in turn.
+>
 > Resource gathering on Earth: The colonists build a road across a “Catan” style Earth collecting resources needed to build a space vehicle.
+>
 > Launch: The colonists would launch from Earth in a specially-designed spacecraft.
 The launch would be a critical moment, as any problems could be catastrophic.
+>
 > Travel to the Moon: The journey to the Moon would take about three days.
 The colonists would spend their time in cryosleep to conserve resources.
+>
 > Landing on the Moon: The colonists would land on the Moon and begin their exploration.
 They would conduct scientific experiments, collect samples, and set up a base camp.
+>
 > Travel to Mars: The journey to Mars would take about nine months.
 The colonists would spend their time in cryosleep to conserve resources.
+>
 > Landing on Mars: The colonists would land on Mars and begin their exploration.
 They would conduct scientific experiments, collect samples, and set up a base camp.
 >
 > Living on Mars: The team need to build a water mine and start farming.
+>
 > Travel back to Earth: The journey back to Earth would take about nine months.
 The colonists would spend their time in cryosleep to conserve resources.
+>
 > Landing on Earth: The colonists would land on Earth and be greeted as heroes.
 They would share their stories and knowledge with the world, and help to usher in a new era of space exploration.

 The specific details of the game would depend on the interests of the players, the decisions they make, the creativity of the game designer and the role of the dice.